Hastings' Leaf Blower Law

 Hearing loss

-Stereocilia in the inner ear, which are responsible for our hearing and balance, do not regenerate once damaged, meaning hearing impacts from lawn equipment noise is permanent.
-Scientists are discovering links between hearing loss and other health issues, such as dementia.
+Stereocilia in the inner ear, which are responsible for our hearing and balance, do not regenerate once damaged, which means that hearing damage from lawn equipment noise is permanent.
+Scientists are discovering associations between hearing loss and other health issues, such as the link between hearing loss and dementia.

 How noise is measured

 Like the seismic scale, the decibel scale is logarithmic: an increase in 10 dB reflects sound 10 times as loud (see this site for more explanation).
 Any sound above 85 dB can cause hearing loss, depending on the length of exposure.
 A single gas-powered leaf blower will regularly hit 115 dB, guaranteeing hearing loss at close range—not to mention the use of several blowers at once, a common practice.
 The industrial-scale mowers some landscapers use on suburban lawns range between 86 and 96 dB.
-In Hastings, leaf blowers and other equipment must “conform to the decibel level restrictions set forth in § 217-5 and to the steady state and impact vibrations restrictions of § 217-8,” but our enforcement officers do not have sound meters.
 You can get an app such as this one from NIOSH from CDC to test noise levels for yourself, with the understanding that it is an estimated reading.

 Air Quality